-4.2.1 Number consulted: 264

-4.2.2 No of responses received: 38 (37 objections and 1 support)

-4.2.3 Site Notice: Expired 28.10.20 Press Notice: Expired 23.10.20

-4.2.4 Summary of Responses:

-4.2.4.1 Objections:
+- 4.2.1 Number consulted: 264 - 4.2.2 No of responses received: 250 (247 objections and 3 support) - 4.2.3 An electronic petition (submitted via change.org) titled "STOP development of Green Belt and Conservation Areas in Croxley Green" has been received with 1,242 signatures.
+The PDFs submitted include names, location (not full address) and date and the LPA is therefore unable to ratify the signatures. - 4.2.4 Site Notice: Expired 28.10.20 Press Notice: Expired 23.10.20 - 4.2.5 Summary of Responses: - 4.2.5.1 Objections:

-Oversized and ill thought out development; Little Green Lane should be preserved as it is at present; Represents part of Croxley's rural past; Alterations to Little Green Lane will adversely affect its character and the Conservation Area; Damage to The Green.
+Oversized and ill thought out development; Little Green Lane should be preserved as it is at present; Represents part of Croxley's rural past; Alterations to Little Green Lane will adversely affect its character and the Conservation Area; Damage to The Green; Who will maintain The Green; Keep Croxley 'green'.